Green beans are easy to grow and give a generous harvest even if you do not have a lot of space.

 When you grow green beans you can sow seeds but also buy or grow your own seedlings for transplanting outdoors.

 Green beans do however have fragile roots and can be difficult to transplant if planted too densely.
 And as green beans grow fast with a high germination rate you could argue that it is not necessary to develop seedlings indoors.

-But if you do, grow your seedlings in well washed clean propagation pots or trays and keep 1 seed per pot or unit.
+But if you do, grow your seedlings in well-washed clean propagation pots or trays and keep 1 seed per pot or unit.

-You will later transplant the whole seedling with root system and soil to avoid hurting or disturbing the gentle root system.
+You will later transplant the whole seedling with the root system and soil to avoid hurting or disturbing the gentle root system.
 Make sure your seedlings have good access to light or they will grow leggy in their search for light.
 Keep the temperature around

-Keep temperature around 15 to 20 degrees C (60-70 F) to allow your seedling to grow strong without stress.
+Keep the temperature around 15 to 20 degrees C (60-70 F) to allow your seedling to grow strong without stress.

 It is always better to harden plants a couple of weeks before planting outdoors.
 Start with 30 mins to one hour and increase time outdoors every day.
 After about 2 weeks or so your seedling will be ready to move outdoors permanently.